Minimum of four GCSEs at grade 3 (or D) or better

 Students will complete a range of coursework tasks in order to meet the set learning requirements for each unit.
 Tasks vary between traditional reports and newer exploratory learning assessments.
 Coursework can be assessed in a variety of ways including practical activities.
 All tasks have a kinaesthetic, vocational educational basis and are marked and moderated continuously throughout the year.
 There are also two examined based units which require some short and long answers and counts at 12.5 % towards the overall grade on the course.
 Part of the course assessment is based upon completion of a one-week period of a practical work placement within a local health and social care service.

-BTEC First Diploma features 12 units and counts as 4 GCSEs.
-You will be awarded a pass, merit or distinction on each unit and then your overall grade for the 12 units will be calculated giving you your final result for the course.
+BTEC First Extended Certificate features 9 units and counts as 3 GCSEs.
+You will be awarded a pass, merit or distinction on each unit and then your overall grade for the 9 units will be calculated giving you your final result for the course.
 The course also features a period of work placement.
 The work placement is arranged to suit student living arrangements, transportation and interest in further careers.

 Skills and knowledge acquired are transferable and will enable individuals to meet changing circumstances, in their own lives, or future employment.